We've divided our FAQ (below) into three sections:

 No. CD can only support 16-bit music.
 With care and special processes, however, most of the benefits of high-bit masters can be maintained and gotten onto the disk.
 High resolution recording and mastering is worth the effort, if budget allows.

-Why do some CDs sound louder than others?
+Why do some songs and CDs sound louder than others?

 How do I deal with the fact that my music sounds different on every set of speakers?